Esmail0karimi/Airchains/README.md

 # Airchains

-# WARNING: To avoid losing your points in case of any error, keep the keys and priv keys given during the installation stages..
+# WARNING: To avoid losing your points in case of any error, keep the keys and priv keys given during the installation stages....

 We install standard updates and requirements.